texus/TGUI-website/tutorials/0.10/backend-glfw-gles2/index.md

 }
 ```

 The TGUI widgets are drawn with the call to `gui.draw()`.
-All widgets are drawn at once, the GLFW\_GLES2 backend currently doesn't provide a way to render OpenGL contents inbetween TGUI widgets (without creating a custom widget).
+All widgets are drawn at once, if you wish to render OpenGL ES contents inbetween TGUI widgets then you need to use a [Canvas widget](../canvas/) or create a [custom widget](../custom-widgets).